rmasalta/serverspec/README.md

 Installation:
     The following procedure was tested in Ubuntu 12.04 Server/Desktop.
+You should have GIT application installed in your machine.
+Below user is preferably root or any user in your target server that has passwordless sudo access.

   1. Install latest Ruby. (suggested guide > https://www.digitalocean.com/community/articles/how-to-install-ruby-on-rails-on-ubuntu-12-04-lts-precise-pangolin-with-rvm)
   2. Install gem. $ gem install serverspec